Dubniak/SafeDroid-v2.0/README.md

 LICENSE

-The main goal of our work, besides the automated production of fully sufficient prediction and classification models in terms of maximum accuracy scores and minimum negative errors, is to offer an out-of-the-box framework that can be employed by the Android security researchers to efficiently experiment to find effective solutions: the framework makes it possible to test different combinations of machine learning classifiers, with a high degree of freedom and flexibility in the choice of features to consider, such as dataset balance and dataset selection.
+The main goal of our work, besides the automated production of fully sufficient prediction and classification models, is to offer an out-of-the-box framework that can be employed by the Android security researchers to efficiently experiment to find effective solutions: the framework makes it possible to test different combinations of machine learning classifiers, with a high degree of freedom and flexibility in the choice of features to consider, such as dataset balance and dataset selection.
 For more detailed information, please read the [published research paper](https://www.hindawi.com/journals/scn/2018/4672072/)